 Crohn’s disease is a chronic inflammatory bowel disease.
 This disease is an autoimmune disorder of the digestive tract.
 For reasons that are not clear, it's more common among smokers than nonsmokers.
 Although there are many ways to help keep Crohn’s flares under control, it has no cure.
 Smoking can also make it harder to control Crohn's disease and its symptoms.

 Smoking is one of the major risk factors for colon cancer.
 Colon cancer is the second leading cause of cancer deaths.
 Routine screenings, such as a colonoscopy, can identify small, precancerous growths called polyps in the lining of the colon.

 Some research suggests that smoking increases the risk of developing gallstones.
 Gallstones form when liquid stored in the gallbladder turns into material that resembles stones.
 These can range in size from a grain of sand to a pebble.

 Smoking is a risk factor for mouth, lip, and voice box cancer, as well as cancer of the esophagus, stomach, pancreas, liver, colon, and rectum.

 If you smoke, try to quit.
-Seek medical help for smoking cessation if you need help.
+Seek medical help to stop smoking if you need help.
 Giving up smoking will lower your risk for lung cancer and heart disease.
 It will also reduce your risk for other digestive disorders.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR